Oakland County International Airport

 Weather Briefing

-Oakland County International Airport is currently reporting instrument flight rules (IFR) conditions with overcast skies at 500 feet.
+Oakland County International Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 22,000 feet and 10 SM visibility.

 Wind Analysis